phchma/phchma.github.io/index.md

 ## Education
-* 2012 Ph.
-D., majored in Ferrous Metallurgy, University of Science and Technology, Beijing
-* 2007 B. E., majored in Metallurgical Engineering, University of Science and Technology, Beijing
 - School of Metallurgical and Ecological Engineering, University of Science and Technology, Beijing
   - Ph.D., 2007-2012
   - Bachelor, 2003-2007